 The main topic areas studied are: Understanding measurement and uncertainties, developing practical skills and data analysis, motion in 3-D, dynamics, energy and the study of thermodynamics, material properties, Newtonian mechanics, particle motion, electricity, capacitance, wave properties and superposition, quantum physics, nuclear behaviour and subatomic research, kinetic theory, field dynamics: electric, magnetic and gravitational, astrophysics and cosmology, induction and medical imaging techniques.

-Using the link below to find the first of the two Transition booklets.
+Please use the link below to find the first of the two transition booklets:

 Download the document and read through before attempting the four tasks in the booklet.
 This will give you a good taster of some of the main topics that will be taught in A-Level Physics as well as building on the skills you will need to succeed.

 Thoroughly review your Physics notes and any text books you have from GCSE Science, this will give you a strong foundation for studying A Level Physics – details matter.

 Browse through the A Level Physics Specification to get a better idea of what you will be studying: